LoopKit/loopdocs/docs/browser/bb-errors.md

 With `Loop 3.6.0`, these should be a thing of the past - but you must first manually update (sync) your repository in order to get this feature added and you must do this new step [Add Variable](prepare-fork.md#add-variable){: target="_blank" }

+> Caveat - your Apple Developer account must be in good standing with a valid credit card attached and all agreements signed.

 ### Rebuild: Build Error

 After you update to `Loop 3.6.0`, the Create Certificates Action is incorporated into the Build Action.
 So for rebuilders, if you completed the manual sync and added the new variable, you should not get an error when building.

+> Caveat - your Apple Developer account must be in good standing with a valid credit card attached and all agreements signed.

+There are, however, a few intermittent errors that can happen when *GitHub* and *Apple* don't communicate for some reason or there is a problem with the *TestFlight* upload.
+Check out [Action: `Build Loop` Errors when Updating](#action-build-loop-errors-when-updating).

 ## Most Common Mistakes